 I am going to keep it short because there is a problem with scaling up – if someone does ten terrific books, do I need to write 10,000 words about each of them?
 All the same I was sorry to reach the end of my project on modern British poetry (not so modern, by the time I’d finished) and see that there was no career survey of Williams in it.
 There is a literary problem here.
 Towards the end of his life, Williams just could not agree with High Street publishers any more, and dropped out – releasing his work through penniless publishers (like Shoestring Press, here in Nottingham).
+Small publishers – ones who listen to the poet, likely.
 As follows, there is no Selected and no Collected.
 It looks to me as if he was doing a vanishing act.
 I was asked to do a review of his 2004 book because no reviews were happening – a magazine editor thought this was wrong and used me as a resource, but there evidently was a problem.
 To sum up, Williams was a highly gifted poet, and with broad popular appeal, who was on the map but has been moved off the map.
 It is necessary to write about him.

 Williams’ career has an odd distribution: his first book, Hidden Identities, came out when he was forty (in 1982), but was followed with amazing vigour; I believe Assault on the Clouds, 2012, is his eleventh book.
 What The Ship makes visible is the emergence of postmodernism out of an earlier form: he was directly linked to the most fashionable avant garde genre of the 1950s, the theatre of the absurd, which was a local form of surrealism, creating situations out of pure fantasy guided by the contours of language and by the opulent and rotting conventions of legacy art.
-This took a quicker, almost 'transistorised' form in the 1960s, as Pop poetry.
+This took up a quicker, almost 'transistorised' form in the 1960s, as Pop poetry.
 The first poem in his first book mentions Tarzan – so typical of the Pop poem, with a hero narrative straight out of popular fiction, cheap and quick.
 It is set in a cinema.
-For me this poetry has a Sixties feel and retained it up to the end.
+For me, this poetry has a Sixties feel and retained it up to the end.
 If we ask what happened to that Pop poetry, the answer is that although most of it died inhaling its own banality the visible development of it was in Hartley Williams and was there in his first, 1982, book:

 Sipping white syrup and cane rum